craftcms/docs/docs/commerce/5.x/system/shipping.md

 ## Shipping Methods

 Shipping methods are the choices available to the customer during checkout.
-For example, a shipping method might be called “Pickup”, “FedEx”, “USPS”, or “Express”.
+You can name them in whatever way will make sense to your customers: _In-Store Pickup_, _FedEx_, _USPS_, _Freight_, and _Express_ are all succinct ways to describe the general method by which the customer will get their order.

-You can name these shipping methods anything that makes sense to the customer.
-They don’t need to be shipping company names, but usually indicate the delivery method.
-For example, you could have two shipping methods: one called “FedEx Standard” and “FedEx Overnight”.
+Shipping methods contain a collection of [shipping rules](#shipping-rules), which contribute eligibility conditions and determine the actual costs.

-Shipping methods contain a collection of shipping rules, which are conditions for determining when the shipping method should be available.
+Additionally, **Match Order** and **Match Customer** <Since ver="5.4.0" product="Commerce" repo="craftcms/commerce" feature="Customer conditions for shipping methods" /> conditions can be set on the method itself to consolidate some rules.

 ::: warning
 If a customer changes their shipping address during checkout, a previously selected shipping method may no longer match and will be immediately removed as the shipping method set on the cart.